CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide200SecureConnectivityAndDataAccess.md

 #### **Required Artifacts**

-- You have installed Oracle SQL Developer 18.3.
-If you do not have SQL Developer 18.3, you can download from [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).
+- You should have Oracle SQL Developer installed on your machine.
+If not, you can download the latest version from [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).

 ## Steps